Franc Leskošek: Biography

-After the creation of the Slovene Partisan units Leskošek was appointed commander of its main staff.
-After the war and communist take over of Yugoslavia he remained first secretary of the KPS until 1945 and was also president of the Assembly of the Delegates of the Slovene Nation.
+After the creation of the Slovene Partisan units, Leskošek was appointed commander of its main staff.
+After the war and communist takeover of Yugoslavia, he remained first secretary of the KPS until 1945 and was also president of the Assembly of the Delegates of the Slovene Nation.

-He was Minister of Industry and Mining in the first Slovenian government.
-From 1948 to 1951 he was the Federal Yugoslav Minister of Heavy Industry.
-From 1951 to 1953 he was chairman of the Council for Industrialization of Slovenia, then until 1958 he was a member of the executive committee of the National Group of the Federal People's Republic of Yugoslavia (FNRJ).
-From 1958 to 1963 he was vice-chairman of the People's Group of the FNRJ and from 1963 he was a member of the Federation Council.
-From 1945 to 1963 he was a member of the Slovenian group and from 1946 to 1953 and 1958 to 1963 of the federal group.
+He was the minister of industry and mining in the first Slovenian government.
+From 1948 to 1951, he was the federal Yugoslav minister of heavy industry.
+From 1951 to 1953, he was the chairman of the Council for Industrialization of Slovenia, and then until 1958 he was a member of the executive committee of the National Group of the Federal People's Republic of Yugoslavia (FNRJ).
+From 1958 to 1963, he was the vice-chairman of the People's Group of the FNRJ and from 1963 he was a member of the Federation Council.
+From 1945 to 1963, he was a member of the Slovenian group and from 1946 to 1953 and 1958 to 1963 of the federal group.

-He was a member of the executive committee of the Central Committee of the Union of Communists of Slovenia (ÚV SKS) from 1956 to 1966 and then (1966 to 1968) he was a member of the presidency of ÚV SKS.
-Until 1964 he was a member of the Politburo of the Central Committee of the League of Communists of Yugoslavia (ÚV SKJ) and until 1969 a member of the ÚV SKJ.
-From 1953 he was a member of the Main Department of the Socialist Union of Working People (SSRN) of Yugoslavia and from 1967 he was a member of the presidency of the Slovenian Republican Conference of the SSRN.
+He was a member of the executive committee of the Central Committee of the League of Communists of Slovenia (CK ZKS) from 1956 to 1966, and then (1966 to 1968) he was a member of the presidency of CK ZKS.
+Until 1964 he was a member of the Politburo of the Central Committee of the League of Communists of Yugoslavia (CK ZKJ) and until 1969 a member of the CK ZKJ.
+From 1953 he was a member of the Main Department of the Socialist Alliance of Working People of Yugoslavia (SSRNJ) and from 1967 he was a member of the presidency of the Slovenian Republican Conference of the SSRNJ.

 Leskošek died in Ljubljana on 5 June 1983.